tramitit/guides/en/italy/unemployment_benefits_request.md

 ---
-title: "Unemployment Benefits Request"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-meta_title: "Unemployment Benefits Request in Italy"
-description: "A detailed guide on how to request for unemployment benefits in Italy"
+- Italy
+date: '2024-06-07'
+description: Learn about NASpI, a government payment for unemployed individuals in Italy meeting eligibility criteria.
+Find out how to apply and required documents.
 draft: false
+meta_title: 'Unemployment Benefits in Italy: NASpI Overview and Application Process'
+title: 'Unemployment Benefits in Italy: NASpI Overview and Application Process'
-translationKey: "italy-unemployment_benefits_request"
+translationKey: italy-unemployment_benefits_request
 ---

 ## Description
 ### What is it?